 Over the years we’ve made an industry out of trying to outsmart Google’s search algorithm.
 These actions were labeled as SEO optimization.
-We pursue backlinks, write guest posts, share on social media, and do just about anything else that will better our chances of getting ranked higher by Google.
+We pursue backlinks, write guest posts, share on social media, and do just about anything else that will better our chances of getting ranked higher by Google, using the Hustle Methods we can find online for this.
 We frantically follow Google as they make updates to the search algorithm that would make our efforts worthless.
 Why would they do such a thing?

 Because all along Google has been telling us to just let the content speak for itself.
 Let the long-tail keywords do its magic.
 Make the proper on-site optimizations and let the Google search algorithm work.
 Basically just stop trying to outsmart Google’s algorithm.